Nonprofits need to account not just for the impact they hope to achieve, but also for the sector-wide change they aim to promote.

 Gugelev & Stern, What’s Your Endgame?, 2015, SSIR

 We are not children.
 We can lead this now.

-– Deputy Provincial Governor, in response to a Provincial Director’s concern that it was too soon for WaterSHED to exit and for government to take the lead (Provincial Working Group meeting, November 2019)
+Deputy Provincial Governor, in response to a Provincial Director’s concern that it was too soon for WaterSHED to exit and government to lead (Provincial Working Group meeting, November 2019)

 We started with formative research to identify opportunities for market development in WASH.
 In rural sanitation, the initial focus was on rings 1 & 2 with interventions at the firm and consumer level, for example:

 We engaged elected commune councilors before launching market facilitation activities in each commune – including them in the design of the new approach from the start.

 In Phase 2, the Hands-Off market-building model was proven to be robust and scalable.
 By expanding from four to 54 districts across eight provinces, we helped build a market that serves 40% of the total population of Cambodia.
 Because we leveraged local systems, Phase 2 was very efficient, with a total cost of 0.75M USD per year.

 Investigations into the factors driving high levels of sustained access to sanitation led to the development of a leadership training program for local government officials, which was a critical piece of our exit strategy.
 Delivering the Civic Champions program at scale enabled continuous and significant increases in toilet adoption–independent of our assistance.